 In December 2015, bitcoin became the official currency of the country.
 In 2016, a documentary entitled “A Sovereign Dream” about His Royal Highness, Dom Renato I, and the Principality of Pontinha was released at the Madeira Film Festival.
 In February 2017, José Manuel Coelho, a Madeiran politician known for his eccentric behavior, requested political asylum in the small principality, which was granted by His Royal Highness, Dom Renato I.

-On September 25, 2017, the National Republican Guard (GNR) arrested His Royal Highness Dom Renato I and charged him with the crime of disobedience to law enforcement officers, initiating the process of dispossession of Forte São José’.
+On September 25, 2017, the National Republican Guard (GNR) arrested His Royal Highness, Dom Renato I and charged him with the crime of disobedience to law enforcement officers, initiating the process of occupation and dispossession of Forte São José.

-His Royal Highness Dom Renato I demands that the islet of Pontinha and Forte São José be released from Madeiran/Portuguese/ with its 200 nautical mile sea platform, in accordance with the original Royal Charter and License of 1903.
+His Royal Highness, Dom Renato I demands that the islet of Pontinha and Forte São José be released from Madeiran/Portuguese occupation/possession with its 200 nautical mile sea platform, in accordance with the original Royal Charter and License of 1903.

 This conflict has not yet been resolved, and there truly is one.
 The relationship between Portugal and the Principality of Pontinha must now be brought before the African Union, the European Union, the United Nations, and the International Court of Justice in The Hague.

-One might think that this is obvious since the sovereignty of Pontinha was established in His Majesty.
-King Charles I’s Royal Charter of 1903, long before the Portuguese revolution and thus before the abolition of the Portuguese monarchy.
+One might think that this is obvious since the sovereignty of Pontinha was established in His Majesty, Dom Carlos I’s Royal Charter of 1903, long before the Portuguese revolution and thus before the abolition of the Portuguese monarchy.